pratikshrestha/glossary/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-WordPress Glossary plugin in its initial state.
+Creates a glossary with custom post type.
+This is in its initial phase of development.

 == Description ==

-WordPress Glossary plugin in its initial state.
+Creates a glossary with custom post type.
+This is in its initial phase of development.